 - What happens if I take a semester off to work or just to be away from school for personal reasons?

-The semester you are not enrolled is still counted as one of the eight terms of potential eligibility.
+The semester you are not enrolled in is still counted as one of the eight terms of potential eligibility.
 Future eligibility might be jeopardized because of lower credit hours earned and/or low GPA after a student has taken a semester off.
 A student must also file an appeal to the Commission on Higher Education for a review of their file under certain circumstances.
 Typically, just taking off a semester is not considered a valid reason to request a review.

 - What happens if I have to take a medical withdrawal from Clemson?

 There are instances where a student must leave school for documented medical reasons, including psychological.
 If a student takes a medical withdrawal during the fall term, they should still be able to enroll and use their Palmetto Fellows as a full-time student in the spring, since the scholarship is awarded for a year at a time.
-Regardless of the semester itself, we would advise the student to submit an appeal to the Commission on Higher Education for review of the student's eligibility for the next academic year.
+Regardless of the semester itself, we would advise the student to submit an appeal to the Commission on Higher Education for a review of the student's eligibility for the next academic year.

 - If I transfer to another school, will the Palmetto Fellows Scholarship automatically be transferred to the other school?